 Interpersonal exchanges and reciprocity are basic elements of social life and human behaviour.
 The very notion of society is inseparable from these, and from all types of relationships among people.
 However, in order to function, human relationships require a minimal level of trust.
 Social trust offers the cohesiveness necessary for producing meaningful social relationships.
-There is a consensus among scholars that trust is a necessary condition for a healthy economy, society and political life (Hardin, 2002).
+There is a consensus among scholars that trust is a necessary condition for a healthy economy, society and political life (Uslaner, 2002).
 However, there are a number of nuances in defining trust.

 Social trust can be defined as a belief that others will not cause one harm in a deliberate or conscious manner, if they can avoid it, and that they will consider one's interests as far as possible (Delhey and Newton, 2005).
 The assumption here is that people choose how they behave.
 Conversely, Luhmann (1979) conceives trust simply as a mechanism for reducing uncertainty and the complexity of the world today.
 For Yamagishi (2001), trust is a form of social intelligence that is contingent on people having mutual interests and certain characteristics.
+Cultural theories suggest that social values influence the degree to which individuals trust one another, although these effects are seen only in the medium and long-term.
+For example, Rahn and Transue (1998) revealed that the rapid growth of materialistic values among young North Americans in the 1970s and early 1980s reduced their level of trust in other people.
+Putnam (2000) also points to a decline in social trust in the United States and links this with a change in daily lifestyle, citing a lack of spare time, the incorporation of women into the labour market, increasing city size and individual anonymity, mobility facilitated by the mass use of cars and the influence of technology and communication media as factors.
+Individual and collective levels of optimism are also related to levels of trust (Uslaner 2002).

 Social trust is distinct from trust in institutions (Putnam, 1993; Uslaner, 2002).

 Newton (1999) argues that social trust belongs to the private sphere and that it is a characteristic of personal relationships based on first hand experiences and knowledge.
 Conversely, trust in institutions belongs to the public and political spheres and it is established based on secondary sources, particularly mass communication media.
 According to Levi and Stoker (2000), trust in institutions depends on individuals' positive evaluations of the most relevant attributes making each institution worthy of trust, such as credibility, justice, competence, transparency and openness to different points of view.
 The quality of institutions and their operation affects levels of trust (Rothstein, 2011).
 Existing research, known as performance theories, propose that citizens' trust in institutions depends on their perceptions of how those institutions are performing.
 Lipset and Schneider (1987) highlight that levels of trust in institutions are primarily linked to the effect that institutional action has on the economic wellbeing of citizens.
 Other authors, such as Kramer (1983), posit that the successes and prestige of the State are also central in determining the level of trust that people have in democratic institutions.
 Newton and Norris (2000) equate trust in institutions and political trust given that they consider trust in institutions to be the key indicator of citizens' fundamental views of the political system.
 According to Montero, Zmerli and Newton (2008), political trust in an institution entails a belief that the institution will not act in an arbitrary or discriminatory manner that would be damaging for the interests of the people or the country, but that it will treat all citizens in an equal, fair and correct manner.